MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

    :::image type="content" source="media/measure-operators.png" alt-text="Operators for measure calcuations.":::

-1. Select **Add attribute** to map the data you need to create this measure.
+1. Select **Add attribute** to select the data you need to create this measure.

    1. Select the **Attributes** tab.
-   1. Choose the entity that includes the attribute you want to map.
+   1. Data entity: Choose the entity that includes the attribute you want to measure.
-   1. Choose the attribute you want to map.
-You can only map one attribute at a time.
+   1. Data attribute: Choose the attribute you want to use in the aggregation function to calculate the measure.
+You can only select one attribute at a time.
    1. Alternatively, you can select a data attribute from an existing measure by selecting the **Measures** tab.
 Or, you can search for an entity or measure name.
    1. Select **Add** to add the selected attribute to the measure.